EEB Banner

 Celastrus orbiculatus

-This project focuses on developing an on-line atlas and interactive database for invasive plant species and noxious weeds of New England.
+This project has focused on developing an on-line atlas and interactive database for invasive plant species and noxious weeds of New England.
 We are collecting both historical (herbarium) and current field records of species occurrences.
 With this information we have developed models to predict current and future patterns of invasive species distributions.
 An integral part of the project is developing an early-detection/early-warning system for new incursions of invasives in the landscape.
-We are also focusing ecological studies on selected problematic species, including the comparative ecology of native and invasive oriental bittersweet ( Celastrus orbiculatus ), Japanese barberry (Berberis thunbergii), and jewelweed ( Impatiens glandulifera) species in New England ; another project focuses on the effects of land-use history on susceptibility to biological invasions.
-This project has been funded by the USDA.
-Our IPANE Invasives web site is constantly being updated.
-We are currently developing predictive models of invasive species distributions using data from both their native ranges (focus on East Asian species) and where they have been introduced to the US and elsewhere.
-We are also developing mechanistic models of the joint spread of invasive plants and the invasive birds that disperse them.
+We are also focusing ecological studies on selected problematic species, including the comparative ecology of native and invasive oriental bittersweet (Celastrus orbiculatus) and Japanese barberry (Berberis thunbergii) species in New England.
+Another project has focused on the effects of land-use history on susceptibility to biological invasions, and how land-use and land-use change are driven by socio-economic drivers.
+This project was funded by the USDA.
+Our IPANE Invasives web site is constantly being updated, and we have recently developed a collaborative relationship with EDDMapS.org to serve our data.
+We have developed predictive models of invasive species distributions using data from both their native ranges (focus on East Asian species) and where they have been introduced to the US and elsewhere.
+In addition, we have developed mechanistic, spatially explicit grid-based models of the joint spread of invasive plants and the bird species that disperse them.

 Prior funding from the MacArthur Foundation and NSF focused on understanding and explaining deforestation patterns over time in the eastern coastal rainforests of Madagascar.
 This project was multidisciplinary involving ecologists, anthropologists, archeologists, geographers, demographers and rural sociologists.
-Collaborators on this project included former student and now General Secretary for the Ministry of the Environment of Madagascar, Dr. Joelisoa Ratsirarson.
+Collaborators on this project included former student Dr. Joelisoa Ratsirarson.
 An experimental component of this project, done in collaboration with former student and post-doctoral fellow, Dr. Roland de Gouvenain, focused on understanding and predicting forest dynamics and regeneration of native tree species.
 A May 2006 expedition to Madagascar focused on the status and evolution of grassland and savanna systems.
 Grasslands and conservation of their biota have been largely ignored in Madagascar.
-We also initiated a study on the coevolutionary history of giant elephant birds and vegetation they browsed in thicket biome of southwestern Madagascar (see recent paper published in the PRS, and highlighted in Current Biology).
+We also initiated a study on the coevolutionary history of giant elephant birds and the vegetation they browsed in the thicket biome of southwestern Madagascar (see paper published in the PRS, and highlighted in Current Biology).
 On-going research focuses on the biology and evolution of the enigmatic elephant birds of Madagascar.
+A recent, collaborative grant from the MacArthur Foundation (UConn, U Antananarivo and U Cape Town) focuses on training the next generation of researchers in Madagascar on Sustainable Biodiversity, Conservation, and Climate Change Science and Policy.

 Tampolo Forest Reserve: wet tropical forest zone of eastern Madagascar.
 This is the focal site for the tropical deforestation project initially funded by the MacArthur Foundation.